 NMAC, the depositor and their respective affiliates may maintain normal commercial banking relationships with the indenture trustee and its affiliates.
+Further, the indenture trustee and one of the underwriters, U.S. Bancorp Investments, Inc., are affiliates.

-The fees and expenses and indemnity payments of the indenture trustee and the Calculation Agent, as applicable, due pursuant to the Indenture will be paid by the administrative agent under the Indenture.
-To the extent these fees and expenses and indemnity payments, as applicable, are unpaid for at least 60 days, they will be payable from the SUBI Collection Account solely to the extent described in "Distributions on the Notes-Post-Acceleration Priority of Payments" and "Distributions on the Notes-Deposits to the Distribution Accounts; Priority of Payments" in this prospectus.
+The fees and expenses and indemnity payments of the indenture trustee due pursuant to the Indenture will be paid by the administrative agent under the Indenture.
+To the extent these fees and expenses and indemnity payments are unpaid for at least 60 days, they will be payable from the SUBI Collection Account solely to the extent described in "Distributions on the Notes-Post-Acceleration Priority of Payments" and "Distributions on the Notes-Deposits to the Distribution Accounts; Priority of Payments" in this prospectus.
 For a description of the roles and responsibilities of the indenture trustee, see "Description of the Indenture" in this prospectus.